Habitational name for someone who lived near a path across a heath, from Old English hæþ

-Occupational name for a trader, from Old French mercier
+Occupational name for a trader in textiles, from Old French mercier

-Derived from a place name meaning "mill stream" in Old English.
+Derived from various place names meaning "mill stream" in Old English.

 Originally derived from various place names all meaning "ford by a mill" in Old English.

 Occupational surname referring to a person who owned or worked in a grain mill, from Middle English mille "mill"